ripienaar/puppet-mcollective-client/example/web_deploy/README.md

 With the upgrade complete we call to *nrpe#runcommand* to check the load average on all the HTTP servers.
 We allow this to retry 10 times - the default sleep between tries is 10 seconds.
-This gives the load average to recover back to normal levels within 100 seconds of the deploy.
+This gives the load average 100 seconds to recover back to normal levels after the deploy.

       haproxy::enable{$name: